-By joining the network of Sea Watch Observers in Yorkshire and across the country, you will be contributing to the national database of information held on cetacean species in UK waters and so have a direct part to play in their conservation.
-You’ll learn about the cetaceans frequenting the Yorkshire coastline and gain experience in field work, plus:
+By joining the network of Sea Watch Observers in this region and across the country, you will be contributing to the national database of information held on cetacean species in UK waters and so have a direct part to play in their conservation.
+You’ll learn about the cetaceans frequenting the north east coastline and gain experience in field work, plus:

 - Relevant training for the role e.g. Risk Assessments, Health and Safety, Observer training

 - Become a valuable member of a professional team